Skip to content

 Insights

-Bluetongue virus (BTV-3) introduces complex challenges to UK sheep and cattle farms, impacting everything from cashflow and long term profitability to the stability of farm operations.
+Bluetongue virus (BTV-3) introduces complex challenges to UK livestock farms, impacting everything from cashflow and long term profitability to the stability of farm operations.

 Historically confined to warmer areas, the midge-borne virus has spread to the UK with climate change and increased animal movement thought to be contributory factors.